riban-bw/rdum/README.md

 I would prefer to remove the xterm dependency but for now it serves a purpose.

 I have added this to `~/.e/e/applications/startup/startupcommands` on my Bodhi Linux laptop and that works but it may be better to package this as an application that distros understand.
+I have added a .deb package to the reporitory.